 ETFs are subject to market fluctuation and the risks of their underlying investments.
 ETFs are subject to management fees and other expenses.
 Unlike mutual funds, ETF shares are bought and sold at market price, which may be higher or lower than their NAV, and are not individually redeemed from the fund.

-4. Estimate based on a hypothetical couple retiring in 2020, 65-years-old, with life expectancies that align with Society of Actuaries' RP-2014 Healthy Annuitant rates with Mortality Improvements Scale MP-2016.
+4. Estimate based on a hypothetical couple retiring in 2021, 65-years-old, with life expectancies that align with Society of Actuaries RP-2014 Mortality Table Healthy Annuitants rates projected with Mortality Improvement Scale MP-2020 as of 2021.
 Actual assets needed may be more or less depending on actual health status, area of residence, and longevity.
 Estimate is net of taxes.
 The Fidelity Retiree Health Care Cost Estimate assumes individuals do not have employer-provided retiree health care coverage, but do qualify for the federal government’s insurance program, Original Medicare.
 The calculation takes into account cost-sharing provisions (such as deductibles and coinsurance) associated with Medicare Part A and Part B (inpatient and outpatient medical insurance).
 It also considers Medicare Part D (prescription drug coverage) premiums and out-of-pocket costs, as well as certain services excluded by Original Medicare.
 The estimate does not include other health-related expenses, such as over-the-counter medications, most dental services and long-term care.

 Fidelity Go® provides discretionary investment management for a fee.
 Advisory services offered by Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment adviser.
 Brokerage services provided by Fidelity Brokerage Services LLC (FBS), and custodial and related services provided by National Financial Services LLC (NFS), each a member NYSE and SIPC.
 FPWA, FBS and NFS are Fidelity Investments companies.